 The village of Monteveglio is the starting point for the many excursions suitable for everyone, which you can do within the Regional Park of the Abbey of Monteveglio, a protected area where you can walk in contact with nature, along ancient paths and pilgrimage routes, like the Little Cassia, and admire the spectacular morphology of the gullies.

-To refresh yourself at the end of the walk, the surroundings are dotted with numerous wine cellars and farmhouses where, along with typical dishes of the area, including the inevitable fried "crescentine", you can taste the wines of the hills, among which the best known is certainly Pignoletto, a white wine that takes its name from a small hilly town in front of Monteveglio.
+To refresh yourself at the end of the walk, the surroundings are dotted with numerous wine cellars and farmhouses where, along with typical dishes of the area, including the inevitable fried "crescentine", you can taste the wines of the hills, among which the most well known is certainly Pignoletto, a white wine that takes its name from a small hilly town in front of Monteveglio.

 In 2010, Pignoletto obtained the denomination DOCG; usually still and dry, it can also be found in sparkling and sweet sparkling versions.